Direct Burial of Aquatherm Piping

 In all cases the width of the trench shall be no less than 6-in. larger on each side than the pipe being installed in the trench, i.e. if a 6 in. pipe is to be installed in the trench, allow at least 6 in. on either side of the pipe.
 Therefore, the minimum trench width shall be no less than 18-in. wide.

 The trench bottom shall be of native soil, relatively smooth, free of rocks and provide uniform support of the piping.
 The pipe shall not be supported by blocking.
-If the trench bottom is on rock, hard pan or boulders, a minimum of 6 in. of fine granular sand shall be provided as a cushion between the pipe and the rock.
+A minimum of 6 in. of fine granular sand shall be provided as a cushion between the pipe and the trench bottom.
 Sand and gravel containing a significant proportion of fine-grained material, such as silt and clay, shall be compacted by hand or, preferably, by mechanical tamper.

 The pipe embedment materials shall be stable, sufficiently granular to be readily worked under the sides of the pipe to provide satisfactory haunching, and readily compactable to achieve soil densities specified by contract documents.
 These qualities are available in the following materials: